 High demand items

 If other borrowers are waiting for an item you've requested, the item is considered high-demand.
-When you borrow it, it will issued to you for two days.
+When you borrow it, it will be issued to you for two days.
 It will not renew automatically.
 You must check your receipt or date-stamp on collecting your request.

 Number of loans and length of loan depending on borrower type